radapdal/process/webdevelopmentworkflow.md

 A change to the requirements will be accepted within the same sprint ONLY IF:

-- The change has been confirmed with the customer.
+- The change has been confirmed and negotiated with the client.
 - The change aligns well with the value proposition of a story in the sprint.
-- The change is small and can be completed before sprint production release date.
+- The change is small and can be completed before sprint production release.
-- The change has been identified at least 2-3 days before sprint production release date.
+- The change has been identified at least 2-3 days before sprint production release.